 Most states, though, say that the value of a vehicle does not come into play in determining if you are guilty of joyriding.
 The value may ultimately impact the sentence for the crime, but value is not an element of the crime.

 Most often, yes.
-State laws can vary when it comes to whether a prosecutor will charge grand theft auto or joyriding as a felony or a misdemeanor.
+State laws can vary regarding whether a prosecutor will charge grand theft auto or joyriding as a felony or a misdemeanor.

 Felony charges, in general, carry more severe penalties than misdemeanor charges.